learning-zone/docker-and-kubernetes-basics/docker-practice.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## 10. Creating a project and deploy in Docker-Hub
+## 10. Dockerizing a Node.js project and deploy in Docker-Hub

 ```js
 npm init  // create package.json file